 You must have primary and secondary databases.
 You must switch the databases in an appropriate period of time.

 - Use online schema change tools, such as pt-online-schema-change, OnlineSchemaChange, and gh-ost.

-- How the pt-online-schema-change tool works: Assume that you want to alter Table A. This tool creates a temporary table named Table A_gst and performs DDL operations on Table A_gst.
-Then, this tool creates a data manipulation language (DML) trigger on Table A and copies data from Table A to Table A_gst.
+- How the pt-online-schema-change tool works: If you want to alter Table A, you use this tool to create a temporary table named Table A_gst and perform DDL operations on Table A_gst.
+Then, this tool creates a DML trigger on Table A and copies data from Table A to Table A_gst.
 In the process of copying data from Table A to Table A_gst, the DML trigger captures incremental changes to Table A and synchronously applies the changes to Table A_gst.
 After the data is copied from Table A to Table A_gst, this tool renames Table A_gst after Table A.

 - How the OnlineSchemaChange tool works: This tool basically works the same way as the pt-online-schema-change tool.
 The difference is that this tool adopts an asynchronous design.
 A log table is created based on Table A_gst.
 Changes to Table A are captured by the DML trigger and recorded in the log table.
 Then, backend processes apply the recorded changes in the log table to Table A_gst.
 The entire process is asynchronous.
 Therefore, you can manage the process of applying the changes to Table A_gst.